When does the 2014 Fifa World Cup begin?

 The first game takes place on Thursday June 12, and barring any organisational mix-ups (it would take the mother of all mix-ups) Brazil will get the tournament underway against one of their group rivals.
 The opening ceremony will take place prior to the game, unlike the Olympic Games which takes place a day before competition gets underway.

-With Brazil set to take centre-stage on the Thursday night, Friday will bring three more matches before fans are treated to a bumper four-match programme on Saturday.
-From then on, it’s three-match per day as the group stages progress, expanding to four games for the final round of group fixtures to decide who progresses to the latter stages after two weeks of competition.
+With Brazil set to take centre-stage on the Friday night, fans will be treated to a bumper four-match programme on Saturday, featuring the other game from Brazil’s group as well as both matches from Group B. From then on, it’s three-match per day as the group stages progress, expanding to four games for the final round of group fixtures to decide who progresses to the latter stages after two weeks of competition.

 What time will matches be on in the United Kingdom?